TENS Machines

 • Is a TENS machine covered under my extras policy?

-• What is the maximum rebate or annual limit?
+• What is the annual limit or maximum rebate?

-• Are replacement TENS electrodes and leads also covered?
+• Are replacement TENS electrodes and leads covered?

 • Is there a waiting period?

-In Australia, you can usually buy a TENS machine without a prescription.
-However, many health funds only pay a rebate if you have a written recommendation from a physiotherapist or doctor.
+However, many health funds only pay a rebate if you provide a written recommendation from a physiotherapist or doctor.

-Because a TENS machine is a medical device, quality and ease of use matter.
-Our physiotherapists generally recommend looking for:
+Because TENS is a medical device, focus on quality and ease of use.
+Look for:

-• Reliable electrode pads and leads with local replacements available.
+• Reliable pads and leads with local replacements available.

-• Several modes so you can adjust for different pain conditions.
+• Multiple modes so you can adjust for different pain types.

-• A compact, robust design suitable for home and work.
+• A compact design suitable for home and work.

 • Do all health funds cover TENS machines?